robotframework/SeleniumLibrary/README.rst

     pip install --pre --upgrade robotframework-seleniumlibrary

+Running this command installs also the latest Selenium version.
 Notice that the ``--pre`` option is needed to get the current SeleniumLibrary, not the `old SeleniumLibrary`_, until the final SeleniumLibrary 3.0 is released.
 The ``--upgrade`` option can be omitted when installing the